playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 2. We're using the second value of the `useState` returned array.

    The second value of the array returned by `useState` is used to update the value assigned to the first variable.
-So, when `setSelected` is called, it will then update the value of `isSelected` and the component is re-rendered.
+So, when `setSelected` is called, it will then update the value of `isSelected`, and the component is re-rendered.

-3) We prefix the event name we're listening for with `on` and capitalizing the first letter of the event name.
+3) We prefix the event name we're listening for with `on` and capitalize the first letter of the event name.

    EG: `click` becomes `onClick`.